AEFeinstein/ScrabbleBot/README.md

 ScrabbleBot
 ===========

-A greedy Scrabble AI in Java
+A greedy Scrabble AI in Java with a Swing interface